New Mexico Lobos men's basketball: Dave Bliss (1988–1999)

 Dave Bliss recorded the most wins as head coach in Lobo history, compiling a 246–108 (.695) record, with seven NCAA tournament appearances and three trips to the NIT.
 The hiring search after Colson's departure included a brief flirtation with Indiana coach Bobby Knight, who visited Albuquerque and was reportedly offered the job.
 Knight acknowledged that he had seriously considered the offer but eventually declined, stating that he did not have the energy that would be required.
 Knight recommended Bliss, who had been his assistant at Army and Indiana before serving as head coach at Oklahoma and SMU.

-Bliss inherited a strong nucleus of senior Charlie Thomas, junior Darrell McGee, and sophomores Luc Longley and Rob Robbins.Richard Stevens, Dave Bliss Takes The Lobos NCAA Dancing, New Mexico Athletics Official Site, June 15, 2013.
+Bliss inherited a strong nucleus of senior Charlie Thomas, junior Darrell McGee, and sophomores Luc Longley and Rob Robbins.
 All had been Colson recruits, and Bliss reportedly flew to Australia to secure Longley's return to New Mexico.
 The Lobos got off to a slow start in 1988–89, including losses to #11 Arizona and #6 Oklahoma.
 They then won 11 of 12, taking the WAC lead into the last month of the season.
 After a couple of upset losses at home, however, they fell into a tie for second and again settled for the NIT.
 The Lobos notched wins over Santa Clara and Pepperdine before losing to eventual tournament runner-up St. Louis, finishing the season at 22–11.
 The Lobos shot their best field goal percentage in a season, .542, placing them second in the nation, and McGee established the still-standing record for assists in a season.
 Thomas finished his career with over 1,000 points and 500 rebounds, one of two Lobos to accomplish that in just two seasons.

 The Lobos had a roller-coaster season in 1989–90, buoyed by record-setting performances by Longley, Robbins, and McGee.
 They lost four straight early in the year, then won their next five; they lost seven of nine, but won their last seven regular season games; they carried that momentum into the NIT and reached its Final Four.
 Longley was named All-WAC, averaging 18.4 points and 9.7 rebounds while setting Lobo records for blocks in a season and per game.
 Robbins led the nation in free throw shooting, making 93.5% of his attempts, including 52 in a row at one point, both school records.
 McGee capped his career with Lobo records for most games played and most career assists.
 In the NIT, the Lobos knocked off Oregon, Oklahoma State, and Hawaii to make the Final Four in New York.
 They lost to St. Louis in the semi-finals, then in overtime to Penn State in the consolation game to finish the season 20–14.